weiganghuang/devwrk-1703/devwrk-1703.md

     Sample file: [main.yml](https://github.com/weiganghuang/devwrk-1703/blob/master/ansibleproject/roles/se/tasks/main.yml)

 6. Create tasks for role "master".
 As mentioned in the requirements, dns master M is managed by NSO.
-To meet the security compliance, the communication between NSO host N and the device M is limited to non-login, non-interactive, key based ssh.
+To meet the security compliance, the communication between NSO host N and M is limited to non-login, non-interactive, key based ssh.
 One of the tasks is to add rsa public key of N to M. In addition , we define a task to limit sudoers to perform only the allowed operations.

-    The DNS synchronization from master to targets is performed by python application tool syncdns from DNS master.
+    The DNS synchronization from master to targets is performed by predefined python application `syncdns` from DNS master.
 Thus,we also need to define a task to install syncdns package onto dns master M.

     For this play, we define tasks in `/home/dvans/ansibleproject/roles/master/tasks/main.yml`.